Export - 2/21/2023, MU-27

 - Oman permits entry of pork products, but all pork products, including lard, must be identified on labels.

-- Obtain FSIS Form 9060-5 - Meat and Poultry Certificate of Wholesomeness.
-All FSIS Form 9060-5 certificates must be dated and have the signature and title of an FSIS veterinarian.
+- PHIS will generate FSIS Form 9060-5 - Meat and Poultry Certificate of Wholesomeness.
+PHIS will apply the date of approval, the digital signature and add DVM behind the signature of the FSIS veterinarian. *

 Oman requires that instructions for consumers concerning storage, preparation, and other special handling requirements accompany all shipments